 I was planning to make this strawberry basil crostini appetizer for a dinner party which should have coincided with the peak of our local strawberry season.
 Well, that didn’t exactly pan out, as some rain delayed the delivery.
 But I found some fragrant California berries at the market and carried on.

 I love pairing berries with mascarpone cheese in desserts, but wondered if I could make a delicious appetizer with this same combination of sweet berries and creamy cheese.
 And to boost the flavor palate, I decided to add another soft cheese to the mix.
 But I couldn’t decide between goat or blue, so I made half of each.
 And, unbeknownst to them, I had some taste testers lined up.

 One of our lovely neighbors was recently widowed, and she invited me and Bill to dine with her, along with some other family and our parish priest.
-There was plenty of lively conversation before dinner, and I think I wowed them with this picture perfect, seasonal appetizer.
+There was plenty of lively conversation before dinner, and I think I wowed them with this picture-perfect, summer appetizer.

-- 16 baguette slices, cut at a slight angle, about 1/3 inch thick
+- 16 thin baguette slices, cut at a slight angle, about 1/3 inch thick

 - Olive oil

 - 1-2 teaspoons sugar, optional

 - 4 tablespoons goat cheese, blue cheese or half of each

 - 8 basil leaves, stack a few, roll tightly and cut into thin slices (chiffonade)